GabrielRmartins/SoccerEventSpotNet/README.md

 ## Contribute

 You are free to contribute in any aspect of this project.
-Some of interesting directions should be collecting new video-label pair, scecially for less representative classes.
+Some of interesting directions should be collecting new video-label pair, especially for less representative classes.
 Using new segmentation strategies could also help by testing how different strategies can create better quality video tensors.
-Adapting the pipeline to othes visual architetures could also be an amazing way to contribute on this project, evalutaing the impact of other classifiers on event detection performance.
+Adapting the pipeline to others visual architetures could also be an amazing way to contribute on this project, evaluating the impact of other classifiers on event detection performance.

 ## License
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)